Off-Road Motorcycle Training

 At dusk, meet your instructors around the campfire and get to know each other.
 You will be asked specifically what you would most like to learn during the course.

-Good to know: This is a rustic camping experience with ample room for tents.
-Port-a-potties will be available.
-There may be additional sites for your vehicle (if needed).
+Good to know: This is a rustic camping experience with ample room for tents near a creek.
+Port-a-potties are available.
+There may be additional sites for your vehicle and/or trailer (trailer sites must be purchased separately).
 Water and tank dumping are not available.

 DAY 2: Essential Skills Development

 You will focus extensively on balance, body positioning, energy conservation, bike setup, traction management, and blending of controls.
-This will be a hot, exhausting day (both mentally and physically), so come prepared.
-Fruit and snacks will be available along with coffee, juice, and water.
+This will be a hot, exhausting day (both mentally and physically), so come prepared with lightweight gear.
+Training will take place in a grassy field surrounded by easy trails.

 DAY 3: Skill Refinement